SmithCollegeLibraries/hitchcock/README.md

 To rename audio uploads, use the `--audio` parameter.

-To bulk update all sessions with titles that don't match, without confirming each session individually, use `--noconformation`.
+To bulk update all sessions with titles that don't match, without confirming each session individually, use `--noconfirmation`.